gavineadie/SatelliteKit/README.md

 ### Platforms

-`SatelliteKit` has been used for applications on iOS devices (iPhone, iPad and TV), and Macintosh computers (GUI and command line).
-It has not yet been exposed to the Unix Swift enviroment.
+`SatelliteKit` has been used for applications on iOS devices (iPhone, iPad and TV), and Macintosh computers (SwiftUI, AppKit and command line).
+It has been exposed to the Windows and Unix Swift enviroment briefly, but not tested rigorously.

 ### Author